cherrypy/cherrypy/sphinx/source/intro/concepts/config.rst

 Configuration files
 -------------------

-When you supply a filename or file, CherryPy uses Python's builtin !ConfigParser; you declare Application config by writing each path as a section header, and each entry as a ``"key: value"`` (or ``"key = value"``) pair:
+When you supply a filename or file, CherryPy uses Python's builtin ConfigParser; you declare Application config by writing each path as a section header, and each entry as a ``"key: value"`` (or ``"key = value"``) pair:

 .. code-block:: cfg